certsocietegenerale/fame/docs/modules.rst

         # (optional) Describe what your module will do.
 This will be displayed to users.
         description = "Does nothing."

-        # This method will be called, with the object to preload in target
+        # This method will be called, with the hash of the sample in target
         def preload(self, target):
             return True